 Mortgages are the only loan type where the due date is really “any date between the 1st and the 15th of the month.”
-In fact, the majority of mortgage companies do not asses a late fee until a payment is more than 15 days past due.
+In fact, the majority of mortgage companies do not assess a late fee until a monthly payment is more than 15 days past due.

 Some consumers do report receiving “collection” calls from their mortgage companies if the payment is not received by the 1st of the month, so it is best to make your payment by the 1st if you wish to avoid those calls.

 If you pay your mortgage 1 day late, or 16 days late for that matter, it will not result in your mortgage company reporting a late payment on your credit reports.
-You actually have a full 30 days after your payment due date before a lender is allowed to officially report a late payment to the credit bureaus.
+You actually have a full 30 days after your payment due date before a lender is allowed to officially report a late payment to the credit bureaus (Equifax, Experian, and TransUnion).

 If you actually pay your mortgage payment late enough for it to show up on your credit report as 30 days delinquent, then you could be in store for some severe credit score damage.
 A popular credit myth is that if you miss just one payment, it really won’t hurt your credit scores.

 In reality the “one late payment won’t hurt me” myth is actually one of the most harmful and dangerous credit score myths for a consumer to believe.
-The truth is that missing even a single due date puts you in serious jeopardy of experiencing a credit score drop – possibly a significant one.
+The truth is that even a single missed mortgage payment puts you in serious jeopardy of experiencing a credit score drop – possibly a significant one.

 Consistently paying your monthly mortgage payment deep into your 15 day grace period is very dangerous habit to form.
 Instead, it is best to treat your grace period more like a “get out of jail free card.”
 If possible, construct your budget so that you plan to pay your mortgage on the 1st of each month.
 Then, if an emergency arises, you can take advantage of your mortgage payment grace period if needed.